raydac/jprol/README.md

 ```
 ![KochSnowflake](https://github.com/raydac/jprol/blob/master/jprolgui.png)

-# Multithreading
+# Multi-threading
-It was interesting for me to implement support of multithreading in the engine to take a look how it is compatible with Prolog and it looks nice and much easy than in Java.
-The engine allows to use pair predicates to span new threads fork/1 and async/1, also it has special predicate waitasync/0 for synchronization you can wait the end of all executing spawned threads (by the main thread).
-The waitasync/0 predicate must be used only from the main thread (I mean the root goal).
-Also there are lockers which allow to create critical sections with lock/1, unlock/1 and trylock/1 predicates.
+It was interesting for me to implement and check support of multi-threading in the engine.
+The engine allows to use pair predicates to span new threads `fork/1` and `async/1`, also it has special predicate `waitasync/0` for synchronization you can wait the end of all executing spawned threads (by the main thread). `waitasync/0` predicate must be used only from the main thread (I mean the root goal).
+Also there are lockers which allow to create critical sections with `lock/1`, `unlock/1` and `trylock/1` predicates.
 Take a look at the example of their usage below, I have shown an application which draws 3000000 color dots on the graphic screen (provided by embedded GUI library), each thread paints its own color dots in its own thread.
 ```Prolog
 threadRed(P) :- for(_, 0, P), rnd(500, X), rnd(400, Y), lock(gfx), pencolor(red), dot(X, Y), unlock(gfx), fail.
     threadGreen(P) :- for(_, 0, P), rnd(500,X), rnd(400, Y), lock(gfx), pencolor(green), dot(X, Y), unlock(gfx), fail.